bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-27-newsletter.md

 release candidates.*

-- [Bitcoin Core 26.1rc2][] is a release candidate for a maintenance release of the network's predominant full node implementation.
+- [Bitcoin Core 26.1rc2][] is a release candidate for a maintenance release of the network's predominant full node implementation. {% assign timestamp="1:07:34" %}

 - [Bitcoin Core 27.0rc1][] is a release candidate for the next major version of the network's predominant full node implementation.
-  There's a brief overview to [suggested testing topics][bcc testing] and a scheduled meeting of the [Bitcoin Core PR Review Club][] dedicated to testing today (March 27th) at 15:00 UTC.
+  There's a brief overview to [suggested testing topics][bcc testing] and a scheduled meeting of the [Bitcoin Core PR Review Club][] dedicated to testing today (March 27th) at 15:00 UTC. {% assign timestamp="1:07:55" %}

 ## Notable code and documentation changes